Find Most Frequent Element in an Array

 Solution idea and steps

 Again, the critical question arises: How can we improve the time complexity?
 Can we use a hash table to efficiently perform searching?
 A hash table allows for basic dictionary operations such as insertion, deletion, and searching in O(1) average time.
-So, here is another idea:
+So, here is the idea:

 1. We create a hash table to store elements and their frequency counts as key-value pairs.

 2. Now, we scan the array to access each element X[i] and check if the value associated with X[i] exists in the hash table.
-If it exists, we increment the frequency count (value) of X[i] (key) by 1.
+If it exists, we increment the frequency count of X[i] by 1.
 If it does not exist, we store the frequency count of X[i] as 1.

 3. During the iteration, we also keep track of the most frequent element and current maximum frequency count using the variables mostFrequent and maxFreq.
-We update the values of these variables if we find a stored frequency count of any element greater than maxFreq.
+We update the values of these variables if we find frequency count of any element greater than maxFreq.

 4. Finally, we return the value stored in the variable mostFrequent.